enspirit/monolens/README.md

 pipelines.
 It is inspired by [Project Cambria](https://www.inkandswitch.com/cambria/) but is not as ambitious, and is not currently compatible with it.

+## Features / Limitations

+* Allows defining common data transformations on scalars (e.g. string, dates), objects and arrays.
+* Declarative & language agnostic
+* Safe (no path to code injection)

+* Requires ruby >= 2.6
+* There is no validation of lens files for now

 ## Example

 Given the following input file, say `input.json`: